-If you want to contact an instructor directly, click here for PDF versions of our instructor summaries that also include contact info (email and phone number) for the instructors (when prompted, the password is "music")
+If you want to contact an instructor directly, click here and enter the password "music" for PDF versions of our instructor summaries that also include contact info (email and phone number) for the instructors

 Guitar, Ukulele, Piano, Drums, Mandolin, Banjo, Bass Guitar